1. Home: Explore careers

 You should look for a course that covers both design and technical skills to get the practical knowledge needed by the industry.

-Some universities and colleges are members of the British Fashion Council.
+Several universities and colleges that run courses are members of the British Fashion Council, which promotes strong links with employers in the fashion trade.

 Entry requirements